Organisation Information on PAF

 PAF is not a good resource for finding the registered address of an organisation.
 Instead you should use Companies House dataset.

-Advantages of Companies House Data
+When to use Companies House Data

 - Free, liberally licensed dataset